Scags/IDA-Source-Symbol-Smasher/README.md

 # Caveats #

 - Typed functions are not guaranteed to be correct!
 It is unpredictable how Linux functionality translates over to Windows and vice versa.
 Various functions can be inlined and produce incorrect typing.
-Although this scenario is rare, it can and will happen.
+Although this is uncommon, it can and will happen.